NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 # Subscripts

-On This Page

-  1. Subscript Syntax

-  2. Subscript Usage

-  3. Subscript Options

 Classes, structures, and enumerations can define _subscripts_, which are shortcuts for accessing the member elements of a collection, list, or sequence.
 You use subscripts to set and retrieve values by index without needing separate methods for setting and retrieval.
 For example, you access elements in an `Array` instance as `someArray[index]` and elements in a `Dictionary` instance as `someDictionary[key]`.

 You can define multiple subscripts for a single type, and the appropriate subscript overload to use is selected based on the type of index value you pass to the subscript.
 Subscripts are not limited to a single dimension, and you can define subscripts with multiple input parameters to suit your custom type’s needs.